lgelfan/build-id-grunt/README.md

 Optional: If you want to save out the values that filerev generates as a JSON string in a text file, uncomment the filerev_assets blocks and add to tasks.

-TODO: set up tokens to autmatically match up template values so you don't have to manually define them.
+TODO: set up tokens to automatically match up template values so you don't have to manually define them.